orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Is there a physics theory which suggests all boundaries of the universe are expanding and at some distance stars arent formed yet as the primeordeal setup is still active there: and we keep expanding still.

+Many on one node meaning higher eneergy, they still explroe the paths, but are more likely to explore a larger away path thus we preceive that as higher amplitude.

 ---

 Many initial/terminal ternary etc..